Hypothyroidism (Underactive Thyroid) Online

 How often do I need a thyroid blood test?

-When starting or adjusting thyroxine, TFTs are usually repeated every 6–8 weeks until stable.
+When starting or adjusting thyroxine, TFTs are usually repeated every 6 to 8 weeks until stable.
 Once stable, annual monitoring is typical.
 Your GP will guide the schedule based on your individual circumstances.

 When is an endocrinologist referral needed?